 - A balance of fiction and non-fiction

-- A diversity of voices representing a spectrum of cultures, perspectives, abilities, orientations, races, ages, time-periods, and geographies
+- A balance of gender and a diversity of voices representing a spectrum of cultures, perspectives, orientations, races, ages, time-periods, and geographies

 - Appropriate matches for mastery of individual and collective standards

-- A thoughtful consideration of what makes appropriate content for students to encounter at the typical age for their grade level.
-Where an outstanding or worthwhile text includes content that may be deemed inappropriate, we have excerpted the text so that students might still read and analyze it.
+- Age and grade appropriate content: if a text includes content that may be deemed inappropriate, we have excerpted the text so that students might still read and analyze it.
 In the circumstances where we have included content that might be experienced as objectionable, we have included an explanation of our choice as well as language teachers might choose to include around this text in the classroom.

-CCSS-aligned instructional materials include authentic reading materials.
-Authentic reading materials include published works that are typically encountered by students in daily life, such as in magazines, books or newspapers.
-The use of authentic reading material may mean that some material is emotionally charged or may use language outside of a student's particular cultural experience.
+- Authentic reading material, including published works that are typically encountered by students in daily life, such as in magazines, books or newspapers.
+The use of authentic reading material (as opposed to reading material created for instructional / assessment purposes only) may mean that some material is emotionally charged or may use language outside of a student's particular cultural experience.